-This policy applies to the program that have an externship such as Medical Office Specialist, Nursing Assistant, Pharmacy Technician, , Phlebotomy, and Nutrition & Food Service Management.
+This policy applies to the program that have an externship such as Medical Office Specialist, Nursing Assistant, Pharmacy Technician, Phlebotomy, and Nutrition & Food Service Management.
 Nutrition and Food Service Management Certificate programs has 10 weeks, 360 hours of practicum experience.

 The practicum will be from weeks 3 through 10 and will apply subjects learned during week 1 and 2.
-The practicum will be completed at the "Main Street Café" from Regional Center for Border Health, Inc./ College of Health Careers.
+The practicum will be completed at the "Main Street Café" from Regional Center for Border Health, Inc./College of Health Careers.

-- -Students enrolled in the Medical Office Specialist Program will complete a Minimum of 120 hours in contracted clinics by Regional Center for Border Health, Inc./College of Health Careers. - -Students enrolled in the Nursing Assistant Program will complete 65 hours of clinical taught by a Registered Nurse in approved Long Term Care Facilities contracted with Regional Center for Border Health, Inc./College of Health Careers. - -Students enrolled in the Direct Care Worker Program will complete 100 hours of academic and lab instruction. - -Students enrolled in the Pharmacy Technician will complete 442 hours of didactic and practicum at a contracted pharmacy by Regional Center for Border Health, Inc./College of Health Careers. - -Students enrolled in the Phlebotomy program will complete 40 hours of didactic and practicum at a contracted clinic by Regional Center for Border Health, Inc./College of Health Careers.
+-Students enrolled in the Medical Office Specialist Program will complete a Minimum of 120 hours in contracted clinics by Regional Center for Border Health, Inc./College of Health Careers.

+-Students enrolled in the Nursing Assistant Program will complete 65 hours of clinical taught by a Registered Nurse in approved Long Term Care Facilities contracted with Regional Center for Border Health, Inc./College of Health Careers.

+-Students enrolled in the Pharmacy Technician will complete 442 hours of didactic and practicum at a contracted pharmacy by Regional Center for Border Health, Inc./College of Health Careers.

+-Students enrolled in the Phlebotomy program will complete 40 hours of didactic and practicum at a contracted clinic by Regional Center for Border Health, Inc./College of Health Careers.
 The program instructor will be visiting the externship sites on a weekly basis to ensure students receive the proper experience.
 Instructor will provide to student a "student clinical rotation evaluation" and time sheet for the externship site to complete and evaluate the student skills.
 The student is responsible to ensure that time sheets are faxed to the College of Health Careers on a weekly basis.
-Instructor will grade the student clinical rotation with pass/fail grade. - -Students will complete the necessary hours of externship as required for each program for all students. - -Students enrolled in the Behavioral Health Technicians provides assistance to licensed counselors and therapists working in mental health clinics or other inpatient settings.
+Instructor will grade the student clinical rotation with pass/fail grade.

+-Students will complete the necessary hours of externship as required for each program for all students.